Contardo Ferrini: Life

+Legacy

+Ferrini's works are considered a mileston in the history of Roman law historiography.
+The German historian Theodor Mommsen told the philologist Bartolomeo Nogara, in August, 1902 (just before Ferrini's death), that "the nineteenth century has been called the century of Savigny, but the twentieth will be known as that of Ferrini.
+By the labours of Ferrini the primacy of Roman law research has passed from Germany to Italy; nor are we jealous of the result."

 Veneration

 In 1909 Pope Pius X authorized Cardinal Andrea Carlo Ferrari, the Archbishop of Milan, to open a process to promote Ferrini's canonization.
 He was subsequently declared Venerable by Pope Pius XI and he was beatified by Pope Pius XII on 13 April 1947.
 His body is venerated in a chapel of Milan's Catholic University.
+Some sources cite his feast day and celebration of memory by Franciscans on 20 October.

-Ferrini is the patron saint of universities, professors and Homeric scholarship.
+Ferrini is the patron saint of schools, colleges, universities, professors and Homeric scholarship.